sequentech/iam/README.md

 census, configured to use the "SMS-code" authentication method, and the SMS provider credentials details needed to be able to send emails.

-Another important entity in authapi is an "AuthUser".
+Another important entity in authapi is an "User".
 An user represents someone related to an auth-event.
 Each auth-user can be uniquely referenced by the user-id.
 Note that the same physical person might have multiple uath-users associated, one per auth-event.
-AuthUsers also have associated metadata, like Full Name, email, tlf number, etc.
+Users also have associated metadata, like Full Name, email, tlf number, etc.

 The exact details that each auth-user has associated may vary on each auth-event.
 Also, some auth-events might have associated a census, while in others the census might be generated on the go.

+Authorization is provided using an Access Control Lists (ACLs) mechanism.
 Not everyone can create a new auth-event, and not every-one can administrate an auth-event to configure its details.
-This requires special permissions, but the handling of those administration details is delegated externally, using a trusted HMAC received in the API calls that need priviledges.

-The HMAC used for authentication of some requests always contains two semi-colon separated fields: `<granted-permission>:<expiration-timestamp>`.

-Part of the API does not require priviledges, like the API-call to authenticate.
-Each authentication attempt gets registered, even if it's not successful.
-This information can be useful for diagnosis.
+ACLs are stored in a table of the database, with an id, a permission string, an object id, an object type, and an user-id.

+With ACLs, you can for example say "user 34 has 'create' permission of object type 'AuthEvent'" or "user 122 has 'admin' permission on object 33 of type 'Election'", for example.
+This information can be extracted in the form of an HMAC credential token that can be used by a third-party application to verify that the given user has permission to execute any kind of action to any kind of object.

 Technically, authapi should:
  * be developed in the Go language